freqtrade/freqtrade/docs/telegram-usage.md

 `buy` notifications are sent when the order is placed, while `buy_fill` notifications are sent when the order is filled on the exchange.
 `sell` notifications are sent when the order is placed, while `sell_fill` notifications are sent when the order is filled on the exchange.
 `*_fill` notifications are off by default and must be explicitly enabled.
+`protection_trigger` notifications are sent when a protection triggers and `protection_trigger_global` notifications trigger when global protections are triggered.

 `balance_dust_level` will define what the `/balance` command takes as "dust" - Currencies with a balance below this will be shown.